-The simple fact is, with just two hole cards to go on, both you and your opponents will have a difficult time most of the time when it comes to making hands.
+The simple fact is, with just two hole cards to go on, both you and your opponents will usually have a difficult time making hands.
 Playing passively is a great way to leave that money on the table.
 Playing aggressively is the only way to scoop pots when folks don’t connect, or make weak connections to the board.

 Soto: Start Looking One Street Ahead

 Christian Soto encourages you to think about poker more like chess, in the sense that you should always be thinking at least one step ahead of the action.
 Before the flop, know whether or not you will C-bet by default, and how that decision might change given the flop texture.
 When you make the C-bet, plan how you’re going to react given certain types of turn cards, and so on.

 It takes a lot of off-table work to develop the intuition necessary to plan your actions during a live hand.
 Off-table study is the key to making sense of the complex data swarming around each hand to make clear plans of action for the most likely scenarios you’ll be facing.
 This allows you to be proactive rather than reactive to the cards as they fall, which equals a lot more chips in the long run.

 “To be a more aggressive player, understand that you have to become a better player.”

 Related Article: What Happens if I Get Raised?

 Haynie: The Goal is Not to Be More Aggressive